upnextcontreras/Cortex/README.md

 # Swaip - Seamless Banking Experience

 Swaip is a front-end prototype designed to provide users with a smooth, multi-step banking experience.
-It guides users from funding their account to receiving personalized financial advice—all through an intuitive, interactive interface.
+It guides users from funding their accounts to receiving personalized financial advice—all through an intuitive, interactive interface.

 ## Table of Contents